Skip to content

 What are the pros and cons of eating pasta?

-Let’s dive right into the good stuff: pasta is great source of energy, hence all those pre-marathon carb-loading pasta parties.
+Let’s dive right into the good stuff: pasta is great source of energy, hence all those pre-marathon carb-loading, opens in a new tab pasta parties.

 “Pasta has a low glycaemic index which means that the carbohydrate is slowly released in the body,” says Hall.
 “This helps keep blood sugar levels steady, and there’s evidence this may help with appetite control.”